Kyiv School of Economics: Response to the Russo-Ukrainian War

+US Ambassador Bridget Brink speaking at the KSE Forum on 25 March 2024.
+Sitting next to her is then-Minister of Economy Yulia Svyrydenko, who has been Prime Minister of Ukraine since July 2025.

 Ukraine Humanitarian Relief Campaign by KSE

 From the very beginning of the war, KSE launched an international fundraising campaign aimed at Ukraine humanitarian relief.

 The KSETeam collects contributions, purchases, and coordinates all logistics for the delivery of first aid kits and protective kits.
 Individuals and business all over the world support the campaign.
 Substantial donations made such companies as Jefferies, Ripple, PUMB, Kernel, УкрНафтоБуріння, U.COMMODITIES.

 The campaign covers the following streams: